oscar-dev19/portfolio/README.md

 ---

-Let’s connect and turn raw data into meaningful, game-changing results!
+Let's connect and turn raw data into meaningful, game-changing results!